sweng-epfl/public/project/bootcamp/firebase/ReadMe.md

 val db: DatabaseReference = Firebase.database.reference
 db.child(PHONE_NB).setValue(EMAIL)
 ```

+> [!TIP]
-> :information_source: To better organize our code, the database instance can be put as a private attribute of our activity.
+> To better organize our code, the database instance can be put as a private attribute of our activity.

+> [!TIP]
-> :information_source: Notice how it does not require us to pass the URL of our database, as this is fetched automatically from the generated JSON file.
+> Notice how it does not require us to pass the URL of our database, as this is fetched automatically from the generated JSON file.

 7. Now you can already start your application and manually test if the 'set' button works as expected by manually looking into the database (the change should be instantaneous)!